-We have developed these resource materials to support your work to enable young people to form and express their views and ideas on good ways for my team and I to raise awareness and understanding of children's rights among children and young people.
+We have developed these resource materials to support your work to enable children/young people to form and express their views and ideas on good ways for my team and I to raise awareness and understanding of children's rights among children and young people.

 These materials include three activities.
-The first activity aims to introduce young people to my work as Ombudsman for Children so that they are aware of who is seeking to hear and learn from their ideas.
-The second activity introduces young people to children's rights and the UN Convention on the Rights of the Child.
-The third activity focuses on supporting participating young people to share their ideas on how we might approach our future work to raise awareness and understanding of children's rights among children and young people.
+The first activity aims to introduce children and young people to my work as Ombudsman for Children so that they are aware of who is seeking to hear and learn from their ideas.
+The second activity introduces children and young people to children's rights and the UN Convention on the Rights of the Child.
+The third activity focuses on supporting participating children and young people to share their ideas on how we might approach our future work to raise awareness and understanding of children's rights among children and young people.

 We appreciate that you are very busy with the many responsibilities you have in your work.
-We have developed the materials so that you can focus solely on Activity 3 if necessary.
-We are also aware that you may need or wish to adapt the activities to take account of the ages, capacities and learning preferences of the young people you work with.
+We have developed the materials to complement elements of curriculum teaching and learning within primary and secondary education and so that you can focus solely on Activity 3 if necessary.
+We are also aware that you may need or wish to adapt the activities to take account of the ages, capacities, learning styles and preferences of the children/young people you work with.
 We would encourage you to adapt the activities as necessary and hope that the information provided in these resource materials will support you in this regard.

-We would be grateful if you could return the feedback sheet documenting the young people's main ideas to us no later than 30th November 2016.
-Once we have compiled and considered the results of our Tune In consultation, we will share the results with you and the young people who took part.
+We would be grateful if you could return the feedback sheet documenting the children's/young people's main ideas to us no later than 30th November 2016.
+Once we have compiled and considered the results of our Tune In consultation, we will share the results with you and the children/young people who took part.
 We hope to contact you with the results by the end of January 2017.